 A primary component of this fellowship is flight experience.
 In order to be effective, HEMS program medical directors must understand the capabilities and limitations of the environment in which flight crews work.
 This is true for both the aviation and medical aspects of the program.
 Many residents may find themselves matched to EM programs that offer either no flight experience or very limited ride-along experiences that do not provide adequate background to be effective.
 This fellowship provides significant flight experience by placing the fellow as the sole flight physician responsible for patient care in our nurse-pilot-physician flight team.

 But flight experience, while critical, is just one facet of the fellowship.
-It must be supplemented with adequate grounding in the administrative, academic and research components of a flight program and Emergency Medicine training program at a major university teaching hospital.
-The Med Flight Fellowship includes training in all of these areas.
+Clinical experience is supplemented with adequate grounding in the administrative, academic and research components of both flight and Emergency Medicine programs at a major academic medical center.
+The Med Flight fellowship includes training in all of these areas.

 Our fellows also participate in Medical Director courses at AMTC's annual conference and take part in the collaborative and translational research available at the nationally regarded University of Wisconsin School of Medicine and Public Health.